-Parkinson’s disease is progressive a neurodegenerative disorder where there is steady loss of brain cells of the substantia nigra involved in the production of the chemical neurotransmitter dopamine.
+Parkinson’s disease is a progressive neurodegenerative disorder where there is steady loss of brain cells of the substantia nigra involved in the production of the chemical neurotransmitter dopamine.
+The gene therapy approach has a distinct advantage as it might offer new hopes to preserve or restore the damaged dopaminergic neurons through the use of brain growth factors.
+It might also alternatively increase the production or release of the important enzymes in the synthesis of dopamine neurotransmitter.
 Refer to Parkinson’s Disease Brain Chemistry for more information.

 Medication with levodopa and other related drugs are the mainstay of treatment which can only offer temporary relief but no lasting cure.
 Research focused on developing other methods, such as gene therapy, which can help to treat or modify the disease process more effectively is continuously being done.

 Simply, gene therapy involves the introduction of healthy genes into a person with defective genes which may be the cause of a certain medical problem, such as Parkinson’s disease.
 The healthy genes are expected to work on the target cells and cause changes in them that will trigger them to resume producing dopamine and thus reduce symptoms or altogether halt the progress of PD.
 In other words, gene therapy aims to treat the disease by genetic modification of of the group of cells that are functionally impaired or are capable of rectifying the disease symptoms.

 Gene therapy is applicable at two levels.
 In vivo gene therapy involves the direct genetic modification of the cells inside the body.
 On the other hand, ex vivo gene therapy focus on the genetic modification of the cells in a culture medium at laboratory level, i.e outside the body, followed by implantation of the final product into the targeted organ in human body.